chesko256/Arissa/readmes/arissa_TWR_readme.txt

 FAQ
 ==================================

+"Does Arissa use a custom body, face, hair, etc?"
+Yes.
+Her body mesh and textures in the main install are the CBBE Slim Nevernude body.
+Her eyes are from The Eyes of Beauty.
+Her hair is a custom combination from Kalilie and ApachiiSkyHair.
+Please use the Arissa Customizer and The Hairstyler to choose exactly how you would like Arissa to look.

 "Can you marry Arissa?"
 Not at this time.
 Making her a fun and pleasing character to adventure with was more important during development.